Asian Games 2023 Quiz - Set 3

 1 / 9 |

 The 1954 Asian Games, which took place in Manila, was opened by the then-president of the host nation.
-Who was the then-president ?
+Who was this person, whose name continues to be remembered by many, mostly on a yearly basis?

 - Sukarno